 When you retire, will your spending increase, decrease or stay the same.
 Different people will answer this question differently but let’s take a look at some of my observations from working with people and helping them retire over the past 20 years.

-Incomes drop and so does spending in retirement
+Incomes drop and so does the spending in retirement

 For most people, retirement means less income than they had while they were working.
 As a result, most people assume they have to “cut back” on spending in retirement.
-The big question is “will cutting back still mean retirement will be the best years of your life?”
+The big question is “will be cutting back still means retirement will be the best years of your life?”

 Although I do see that most people retire to less gross income, remember that less gross income may not actually mean the same drop in net income.

 Remember that net income as a percentage of gross income is greater before retirement than in retirement because there are more deductions off pay while working.
 It’s not just tax that is taken off your paycheques.
 There’s CPP, EI, benefits, pensions, RRSP contributions, union dues, etc. I recall doing some planning for a government employee and their $95,000 gross income while working turned out to be the same net income as $70,000 gross income in retirement.

 Related article: Retirement planning with gross incomes can be misleading